[Investigation] Is Luxembourg the weak link in EU and Nato security?

 Is Luxembourg the weak link in EU and Nato security?

-Nato's tiny ally, Luxembourg, stands accused of long-standing security failures, as the West continues an unprecedented crackdown on Russian espionage in Europe.
+Nato's tiny ally, Luxembourg, stands accused of years-long security failures, as the West continues an unprecedented crackdown on Russian espionage in Europe.

 It wouldn't be the first time if the Grand Duchy looked like a weak link in EU and Nato intelligence-sharing.